-FROM:
+FROM: T

-Thomas R. Mooney, AICR
+Thomas R. Mooney, AICP T Planning Director

-Planning Director

-SUBJECT:

-DRB20-0505

-666 71st Street, 6973 Indian Creek Drive, and 6980-6994 Carlyle Avenue
+SUBJECT: DRB20-0505 666 71st Street, 6973 Indian Creek Drive, and 6980-6994 Carlyle Avenue

-An application has been filed requesting Design Review Approval for the construction of a new multi-story mixed-use residential and retail development, including one or more waivers and one or more variances from the street class frontage requirements, to replace three one- and two-story buildings.
+An application has been filed requesting Design Review Approval for the construction of a new multi-story mixed-use residential and retail development, including one or more waivers and one or more variances from the street class frontage requirements, and a variance to reduce the required number of loading spaces, to replace three one- and two-story buildings.